 If you experience any of these symptoms or have concerns, please contact your general practitioner (GP).

-In 2020, it is estimated that colorectal cancer will be the third most commonly diagnosed type of cancer in Australia and the second leading cause of cancer death.
-Up to 15,494 new cases will be diagnosed.
+In 2021, it is estimated that colorectal cancer will be the fourth most commonly diagnosed type of cancer in Australia and the second leading cause of cancer death.
+Up to 15,540 new cases will be diagnosed.
 Males are 1.2 times as likely to be diagnosed with colorectal cancer as females.
 The risk of colorectal cancer increases with age.

 If detected early, colorectal cancer is one of the most curable types of cancer and responds well to treatment, especially if the cancer has not spread.